hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.9.20: Added Flicker Frame pre-built template.
+* 1.10.0: Added ability to create galleries and add images directly from the Gutenberg editor.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.10.0 =
+= Updated: 26.02.2025 =
+* **Added:** Focus Frame pre-built template.
+* **Added:** Ability to create galleries and add images directly from the Gutenberg editor.
+* **Added:** Help section in the gallery edit page to guide users on publishing the gallery.

 = 1.9.20 =
 = Updated: 19.02.2025 =